 Add a feature wall.

 Consider adding an accent wall if you’re not interested in painting the entire pantry a single color.
 The eye is drawn here to an orderly desk by an energizing orange.
-When the remainder of the shelves aren’t in good condition, this kind of distracting effect comes in handy.
+When the remainder of the shelves isn’t in good condition, this kind of distracting effect comes in helpful.

 Cover the ceiling with paint.

-Perhaps you’re happy with your white walls, but you still want something extra in your pantry.
+Perhaps you’re happy with your white walls, but you still want that extra something in your pantry.
 You’ll receive the mood-enhancing effects of your chosen hue while putting in less effort than if you painted all four walls.

 Add color to your bookshelf.